HMS Aetna (1803): Potomac River expedition

+In 1847 the Admiralty issued a clasp (or bar) marked "The Potomac 17 Augt.
+1814" to survivors who claimed the clasp to the Naval General Service Medal.

 Battle of Baltimore

 On 12 September 1814 Erebus, Meteor, Aetna, Terror, Volcano, and Devastation sailed up the Patapsco River in preparation for an attack on Baltimore, commencing their bombardment of Fort McHenry on the 13th, before being ordered to withdraw on the 14th.

 On 19 September 1814 the fleet, including Royal Oak, Asia, Ramillies, and Aetna, remained at anchor in the Patuxent River until 27th when it moved to the Potomac where shore operations were recommenced on 3 October, on which day Commander Kenah was killed.
 On 14 October the fleet departed for Negril Bay, Jamaica, arriving on 5 November, to prepare for the attack on New Orleans.
 Commander Francis Fead commanded Aetna in 1815, having assumed command on 4 October 1814.

 Gulf Coast

 At the end of 1814, Aetna took part in the Gulf Campaign.
-First, her crew participated in the Battle of Lake Borgne.
-Next, Aetna and Meteor were dispatched up the Mississippi, along with Thistle, Herald, and Pigmy, to create a diversion by bombarding Fort St Philip.
-It took the British vessels from 30 December to 9 January 1815 to work the forty miles up the Mississippi to the fort, by warping and hard towing to the Plaquesmines Bend, just below the fort.
+First, her crew were in sight of the Battle of Lake Borgne, and were eligible for prize money.
+Next, Aetna and Volcanor were dispatched up the Mississippi, along with Thistle, Herald, and Pigmy, to create a diversion by the Fort St Philip.
+It took the British vessels from 30 December to 9 January 1815 to work the forty miles up the Mississippi to the fort, by warping and hard towing to the Plaquemines Bend, just below the fort.
 For most of January, Aetna was moored off the Mississippi; she moved to a new anchorage off Ship Island on 27 January 1815.
 On 9 February, Aetna was off Mobile Sound, and was ordered to send Lieutenant Knight and his Marine artillerymen to join the army on shore, who were preparing to besiege Fort Bowyer.
 The following day, the bomb vessels Meteor, and Hydra arrived.
 Aetna witnessed the capitulation of the fort and the raising of the Union Jack.

 Aetna was to remain off Mobile until the end of March 1815.
 On 25 April, she embarked some refugee slaves for passage to the Caribbean.
 They had come from Negro Fort, which the British were evacuating.
 Once the former slaves had disembarked, Aetna embarked invalided servicemen whom she carried to Portsmouth.
+James Baynton Gardner, commander since 23 January 1815, arrived at Portsmouth on 19 July 1815.